 The Gaming Commission has awarded Category 1 gaming licenses in two of the three regions and one Category 2 slots facility license.
 The facility in Springfield (Region B) opened on August 24, 2018 and the facility in Everett (Region A) opened on June 23, 2019.
 The Category 2 slot facility opened in Plainville on June 24, 2015.

-The following tables show gaming collections revenues for fiscal 2021.
+The following table shows gaming collections revenues for the first five months of fiscal 2022.

-Fiscal 2021 Monthly Gaming Revenues (in thousands) (7)
+Fiscal 2022 Monthly Gaming Revenues (in thousands) (6)